 - Insights derived from customers, employees and market research combined.

-- Integration with existing Customer Relationship Management (CRM) systems, help desks, databases and IT systems.
+- Integrations with existing Customer Relationship Management (CRM) systems, help desks, databases and IT systems.

 Some of the key benefits of a good EFM system and strategy are these:

-- Gathered information can be readily shared, internally, between staff.
+- Gathered information readily shared, internally, between staff

-- Ideas and insights are easily shared and collaboration is supported.
+- Ideas and insights easily shared and collaboration supported

-- Data is rigorously protected by IT security and permissions.
+- Data rigorously protected by IT security and permissions

-By using EFM an organization can integrate customer feedback directly into day-to-day business operations.
+Organizations using an EFM can integrate customer feedback directly into day-to-day business operations.
 It enables businesses to develop a more holistic understanding of the opinions and needs of customers and stakeholders.
-It can also be hugely beneficial in identifying negative issues in real-time which can then be promptly addressed before they become much bigger problems.
+It can also be beneficial in identifying negative issues in real-time.
+That way they can be promptly addressed before turning into much bigger problems.

 Importantly, Enterprise Feedback Management will help improve customer loyalty, reduce customer churn and maximize revenue.

 Enterprise Feedback Management is very much based around the chosen software platform – and there are a lot of them.
-EFM software systems should enable the managed deployment of customer surveys, measure customer satisfaction and share results with appropriate people.
+Many are no longer even called EFM.
+Here are 4 ways of considering your next feedback management move for your business.

 If you search for ‘Enterprise Feedback Management Software’ via Google you’ll see that there are an astronomical (176,000,000 at the time of writing) number of returned results.
 Finding the system that is right for your organization can therefore be daunting.

-As for other highly important pieces of enterprise-wide software, you need to have clearly defined exactly what you want your Enterprise Feedback Management system to do.
-It’s worthwhile consulting with all parties in your organization and collating their defined needs and requirements.
+As with other strategic enterprise-wide software choices, you need to clearly define what you want your Enterprise Feedback Management system to do.
+Consult with all relevant parties in your organization to collate needs and requirements.

 Consider Systems Integration

-A very important aspect of EFM software is that it must integrate with your organization’s existing software systems.
-If your organization is distributed over multiple locations and possibly different countries you need to clarify exactly how the EFM system is required to interconnect and interact with all of them.
+A very important aspect of EFM software is the integration with existing software systems.
+Is your organization distributed over multiple locations?
+If so, this could compound the issue.
+You need to clarify exactly how the EFM system is required to interconnect and interact with all of them.

-This approach is often the fastest and most efficient way to identify an Enterprise Management System that will work for your organization.
-By looking into the EFM software platform used by other organizations in your sector you will stand a very good chance of finding a system that will also work for you.
-But don’t overlook the need to verify that the software will integrate with your existing IT systems, will provide what all stakeholders require and will meet the future needs of your enterprise.
+This is a short-cut way to identify an Enterprise Feedback Management system that will work for your organization.
+Don’t overlook the need to verify that the software will integrate with your existing IT systems.
+And ensure it addresses what all stakeholders require and will meet the future needs of your enterprise.

-Ensure that surveys sent are as engaging and interesting as possible.
-Ask as few questions as you possibly can and try to keep survey invitation emails to a minimum.
-Just because you can ask something doesn’t mean you should.
+Many EFM platforms focus on reporting output rather than the customer feedback survey experience.
+This can be a fatal mistake.
+Always ensure surveys are as engaging and interesting as possible.
+Ask as few questions as possible and try to keep survey invitation emails to a minimum.